 Days 8 & 9: Inari

-The distance between Ivalo and Inari is short enough to be covered by taxi.
+The distance between Ivalo and Inari is short enough to be covered by a taxi.
 Taxis may not be easily available in this part of the country, so it’s advisable to ask your accommodation to arrange one for you.

 Things to do in Inari

 Where to stay in Inari

-We would definitely recommend the Wilderness Hotel, Inari.
+We would recommend the Wilderness Hotel, Inari.
 It’s located at the shores of Lake Inari, and offers normal rooms, as well as glass igloos!
 If you want to stay in glass igloos, we’d recommend this property because it’s a fantastic spot to catch the northern lights!
 Just check out their Facebook page, or my photo gallery if you need any proof.